 The Western doctrine of the three-fold nature of life is indeed the trinity out of which, with a little doubling up, we shall see the seven principles of the Orient appear.
-For if man is three-fold in nature, body, soul and spirit, so body, in its turn, is three-fold, soul threefold and spirit also three-fold, in manifestation-ostensibly nine in all, but the accompanying chart will show the overlapping of the folds that makes the third principle of the body to be the first principle of the soul, and in the same way the third plane of the soul becomes the first plane of the spirit.
+For if man is three-fold in nature, body, soul and spirit, so body, in its turn, is three-fold, soul threefold, and spirit also three-fold, in manifestation-ostensibly nine in all; but the accompanying tables, pp. 45, 47 and 48, will show the overlapping of the folds that makes the third principle of the body to be the first principle of the soul, and in the same way the third plane of the soul becomes the first plane of the spirit.